ghostwond3r/Self-Way/Guide/CS_anonymity/Masked_Man.md

 > Always keep in mind that you dont know who is behind the screen; **wearing the picture of Anonymous does not mean the person is trustable.
 NEVER.**

 > Of course, we are all human behind these masks, and nature being what it is; sometimes relationships slip from anonymity... a lot of the "doxxing" we see is the result. **So boys and girls, think twice.**

+> For all the mistake you did in the past, you might be able to see them while Googling your name.
+To erase yourself from the result of Google please follow the steps described here: https://www.security.org/digital-security/delete-personal-information-google/

 </br>